skip navigation

 Monday 4:30 - 6:30 PM 4:30 - 6:30 PM

-Tuesday 5:30 - 7:30 AM 4:30 - 6:30 PM
+Tuesday 5:30 - 7:30 AM 5:30 - 7:30 AM

-Thursday 4:30 - 6:30 PM 5:30 - 7:30 AM
+Wednesday 4:30 - 6:30 PM 5:30 - 7:30 AM

 Friday 5:30 - 7:30 AM 5:30 - 7:30 AM

-Saturday 8:30 - 10:30 AM 6:30 - 8:30 AM
+Saturday 8:30 - 10:30AM 6:30 - 8:30 AM

 Chris Rickard

-Director of Rowing and Varsity Girls Head Coach
+Director of Rowing and Varsity Girls, Head Coach

-Chris began his rowing career in 2007 with Wilson Crew.
+Chris began his rowing career in 2007 with Jackson-Reed (then Wilson).
 He attended Tufts University where he was a four-year varsity rower and majored in international relations.
 In the fall of 2015, Chris returned to Jackson-Reed to coach the Varsity Girls squad and has since led the team to consistently strong performances, notching team-first wins at the DC-area championships (WMIRA) and the prestigious Head of the Charles Regatta in Boston as well as multiple medals at the Stotesbury Cup Regatta, the world’s largest high school race.
 Chris was also selected as the Jackson-Reed Spring Coach of the Year in 2022.
 When he's not coaching, Chris is a math teacher at Jackson-Reed High School and enjoys cooking and running.

 Justin Nesheiwat

-Varsity Boys Coach
+Varsity Boys, Head Coach

 Justin is originally from Poughkeepsie, NY where he started rowing at Poughkeepsie High on the Hudson River his sophomore year in 2007.
 During that time, he became fascinated with the sport and competed in several boat categories including making the NYS championship grand final in the men’s single.
 After high school, Justin attended Vassar College and was a member of their club rowing team where he served as team captain for two years.
 Over the summers between semesters, he began coaching sculling and eventually returned to serve as the men’s assistant coach for his former high school program in 2013.
 During that time, he coached a boys freshmen 4+ to a first place finish at the NYS championships and developed a passion for working with youth athletes.
 In 2016, Justin relocated to the DC area to complete his MBA at GWU.
 He returned to coaching as the men’s assistant coach with Jackson-Reed in 2019 and has now been the men’s head coach since the fall of 2022.
 Since joining Jackson-Reed Crew, he’s been able to witness and support the development of a strong varsity men’s program which produced a men’s 8+ championship at the Stotesbury Cup, SRAA’s, and a historic trip to the Royal Henley Regatta.
-Justin works as a financial planner in Falls Church, VA where he also lives this wife Michelle and their cat Dylan.
+Justin works as a financial planner in Falls Church, VA where he also lives with his wife Michelle, their daughter Penelope, and their cat Dylan.
 In his free time he enjoys cooking, golfing, and board game nights with friends.

 Luco Parsons

-Varsity Boys Assistant Coach
+Varsity Boys, Assistant Coach

 Quinlyn Spellmeyer

-Varsity girls assistant coach
+Varsity girls, assistant coach

 Katie Eidson